 The most important thing anyone with diabetes can do is try their best to manage their condition carefully, keep their blood sugar in range as much as possible, and follow social distancing rules.

 Here's our Head of Research Communications, Lucy Chambers, to explain a bit more about what risk means.

 This is consistent with what we know about the impact of coronavirus on the general population, with those who are older more likely to experience a poorer outcome.
-And like other illnesses – such as pneumonia – are more likely to result in poorer outcomes as you age.
+This is like other illnesses – such as pneumonia – where you are more likely to have a serious illness as you age.

 So older adults with diabetes in particular should follow stringent social distancing measures to reduce their chances of catching the virus altogether.